 Exploring the Vyne House

-You can also look at the Tudor chapel room with its stained-glass windows and marble monument to Chaloner Chute.
+The Tudor chapel room is another highlight, featuring stunning stained-glass windows and an impressive marble monument dedicated to Chaloner Chute.

 Exploring the formal gardens at the Vyne